umalabs/correlated-authorization/README.md

 #### *B. Federated Authorization Scenario*

-&emsp;The federated authorization scenario illustrated in Figure&nbsp;5 shows the use of a single identity provider with multiple authorization services.
+&emsp;The federated authorization scenario illustrated in Figure&nbsp;5 allows you to link a single identity provider to multiple authorization services.
 The client falls under the governance of the requesting party's respective authority.

 ![Scenario-2](./images/authority-boundaries-scenario-2.png)